Free Shopping Finder with AI

 Free Photo Shopping App Use Cases

-• Find where to buy clothing: Scan a dress, jacket, sneaker, handbag, or accessory to find exact matches or similar styles.
+• Find where to buy clothing: Scan a dress, jacket, sneaker, handbag, or accessory to identify clothes from an image and find exact matches or similar styles.
 This is helpful when the item has no visible tag or the description is hard to write.

 • Compare furniture and home decor: Upload a photo of a chair, lamp, rug, mirror, table, or decor piece to locate online retailers.
-Visual identification helps when you have a photo but no name for the subject.
+AI-powered shopping search is useful when you can picture the item in a photo but do not know what it is called.

 • Check in-store prices online: Take a product photo in a physical store and use image search shopping to compare it against online listings.
 The same item may appear at a lower price from another retailer.